Frequently Asked Questions (FAQ)

 - Autopsy Report Request:

-Depending on your relationship to the decedent, you may be required to provide an Authorization for Release of Information signed by the deceased’s next of kin.
+All requests for reports must be accompanied by a Notarized Authorization for Release of Confidential Information signed by the deceased’s next of kin.

 - Death Certificate Request via: Office of Vital Statistics